aws-greengrass/aws-greengrass-client-device-auth/uat/custom-components/client-java-sdk/README.md

 ## MQTT v3.1.1 client
 Reason string is not available in MQTT 3.1.1, corresponding fields of gRPC messages will not be set.

+Reason string in Mqtt5Disconnect will be filled by string provided by CRT library.

 SDK-based client does not provide OS specific error code or string, corresponding fields of gRPC messages will be not set.

 SDK-based client provides only session present flag of CONNACK packet.
-The Connect Return code of CONNACK is missing.
+The Connect result code of CONNACK is missing.

 Real SUBACK information is not available from that client.
-Instead hard-coded Result Code 0 is used to create a response on gRPC request.
+Instead hard-coded reason code 0 is used to create a response on gRPC request.

 Real UNSUBACK information is not available from that client.
-Instead hard-coded Result Code 0 is used to create a response on gRPC request.
+Instead hard-coded reason code 0 is used to create a response on gRPC request.

 SUBSCRIBE and UNSUBSCRIBE requests are limited to only one filter due to SDK client API limitation.

 Real PUBACK information is not available from that client.
-Instead hard-coded Result Code 0 is used to create a response on gRPC request.
+Instead hard-coded reason code 0 is used to create a response on gRPC request.

+Disconnect reason code 0 will be used in any disconnect gRPC event due to corresponding field missing in MQTT 3.1.1 DISCONNECT.